MartinTomis/Lane_detection/README.md

 ####1.
 Provide an example of a distortion-corrected image.
 Here is an example of an original image (straight_lines2.jpg) and the same image after applying "undistorting".
 ![alt tag](https://github.com/MartinTomis/Lane_detection/blob/master/original_vs_undistorted.png)

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 Note: I do this step on a "warped" image, so it does not follow immediately the preceding step.

-After the bird's eye view transformation, the I apply mine function gradient_detection to create a binary image.
+I use mine function gradient_detection() to create a binary image.
-The function uses both gradient thresholding (using only x-derivative) and color-thresholding.
+The function first converts images to the HLS color space and then uses both gradient thresholding (using only x-derivative) and color-thresholding (Saturation-channel).
+Initially I used only gradient-thresholding, but this did not work well for the part of the road with lighter track, where there is lower contrast between the line and the road.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]